nonlinear-labs-dev/midibridge/doc/README.txt

   - load Firmware SysEx file
   - send to MIDI Bridge

-If the firmware update was successful, the MIDI Bridge will show that by both LEDs blinking fast in brigh green color.
+If the firmware update was successful, the MIDI Bridge will show that by both LEDs blinking fast in bright green color.
 If not, try again the full cycle (note: try using also the other port of the MIDI bridge).

 4. Fully disconnect the MIDI Bridge and reconnect.